Managing users properly is one of the most important things you can do to keep your Linux server secure.

 SOFTWAREADMINS ALL=(ALL:ALL) SOFTWARECOMMANDS

-If a new person joins the team, just add them to the SOFTWAREADMINS alias.
+• If someone joins the Software team, just add their username to the SOFTWAREADMINS alias.

-Similarly, if you want to let them run a new command, simply add it to the SOFTWARECOMMANDS alias.
-Easy!
+• If you need to allow a new command, just add it to the SOFTWARECOMMANDS alias.

 Cmnd_Alias SOFTWARECOMMANDS = /usr/bin/apt update, /usr/bin/apt upgrade, /usr/bin/apt install